SuperOfficeDocs/superoffice-docs/docs/en/identity-management/scim/setup/setup-guide.md

 # Guide to initial SCIM configuration

-This guide will take you briefly through the steps to set up automatic user provisioning from Azure AD and map these users to accounts in SuperOffice CRM Online.
+This guide will take you briefly through the steps to set up automatic user provisioning from Microsoft Entra ID and map these users to accounts in SuperOffice CRM Online.

 ## Pre-requisites

 * Two different browsers to set up both the SuperOffice and Azure clients at the same time.
 Referred to here as **browser-SO** and **browser-AD** respectively.

-* A SuperOffice admin account linked to an Azure AD account (AAD admin not required).
+* A SuperOffice admin account linked to a Microsoft Entra account (Microsoft Entra admin not required).

-* An Azure AD admin account.
+* A Microsoft Entra admin account.

-* Access to Azure AD with permissions to create an enterprise application of type **non-gallery application**.
+* Access to Microsoft Entra admin center with permissions to create an enterprise application of type **non-gallery application**.

-  * You need **Azure Active Directory Premium** (P1 or P2) to support it.
+  * You need **Microsoft Entra ID Premium** (P1 or P2) to support it.

 ## Guide

-1. [Register Azure AD as the **identity provider**][1] for your domain on this tenant.
+1. [Register Microsoft Entra ID as the **identity provider**][1] for your domain on this tenant.

 2. In browser-SO, [**sign in** to SuperOffice Identity Manager][2].

-3. In browser-AD, [sign in to Azure AD and create an enterprise application][3].
+3. In browser-AD, [sign in to Microsoft Entra and create an enterprise application][3].

-4. In browser-SO, define the mapping between Azure AD and SuperOffice by [creating SCIM rules][4].
+4. In browser-SO, define the mapping between Microsoft Entra ID and SuperOffice by [creating SCIM rules][4].

 5. [Preview sync][5] and then [sync users to SuperOffice][6].